Preparing for Azure Rights Management

 However, before you do so, make sure that the following are in place:

-User accounts and groups in the cloud that you create manually or that are automatically created and synchronized from Active Directory Domain Services.
-For more information about directory synchronization options and instructions, see Directory synchronization roadmap.
+User accounts and groups in the cloud that you create manually or that are automatically created and synchronized from Active Directory Domain Services (AD DS).
+Use Azure AD Connect to connect your on-premises directories with Azure Active Directory.

 By default, Rights Management is disabled when you sign up for your Office 365 or Azure AD account.
 To enable Rights Management for your organization, you must activate the service.
 For more information, see Activating Azure Rights Management.